ClassicBets/cbet-coin/doc/README.md

 ### OSX

+Will be available on July'19 !
-Drag ClassicBets-Qt to your applications folder, and then run ClassicBets-Qt.
+Unpack the files into a directory, and then run classicbets-qt.

 ### Need Help?